Harshfeudal-Coding/.github/profile/README.md

 - [x] TypeScript Discord bot (only for testing purpose only): https://github.com/harshfeudal/Keqing3939-TypeScript
 - [x] My teacher assignment thingy lol: https://github.com/harshfeudal/Testing
 - [x] Nlohmann JSON tutorial: https://github.com/harshfeudal/Cpp-json
+- [ ] Discord C++ package (I'd like to develop it more better than D++ or others, and I'm challenging myself to work it a long, maybe need some helps but I'll try as I can).

 #### Organization
 I made an organization if you prefer to join into:<br />